Tochukwu1159/DHHPODCAST/src/main/java/com/netshiftdigital/dhhpodcast/README.md

 # Online Bookstore API

 ## Overview
-This project implements a RESTful API for managing an online bookstore.
+This project implements a RESTful API for a podcast application.
 It is built using Java with the Spring Boot framework, utilizes a relational database for data storage, and includes features for viewing, adding, updating, and deleting books from the store.

 ## Table of Contents
 - [Setup Instructions](#setup-instructions)